- 01 Can a Crashed Hard Drive Be Recovered

 - Lost data recovery from hard drives, USB flash drives, memory cards, digital cameras...

-- Recovery of almost all existing file types, including images, audios, videos, emails, Microsoft files, Adobe files...
+- Recovery of almost all existing file types, including images, audio, videos, emails, Microsoft files, and Adobe files...

 Steps to recover deleted files from hard drive with EaseUS file recovery software: